Ice Fishing in Northeastern PA: Top Places to Try This Winter

 Greentown, PA

 Lower Lake in Greentown provides 173 acres of ice fishing opportunities inside Promised Land State Park.
 This smaller lake is known for panfish, bass, pickerel and perch.
-Stocked trout add to the appeal, making Lower Lake a favorite winter fishing destination in the Pocono Mountains.
+Stocked trout add to the appeal, making Lower Lake a favorite winter fishing destination in the Poconos.

 Learn More